patrickmmartin/pith-writings/et_tu_delphi/article.md

 Registry Removing: TAnotherProcessor
 ```

-Note this happens when updating the single unit, not the ```program``` code, which remains blissfully agnostic of the changes.
+Note this happens when updating the implementation of single unit, not the ```program``` code, which remains blissfully agnostic of the changes.

-Note, this was used a lot in the VCL to ensure adding a module "would Do The Right Thing (TM)"

-### There are Corrolaries
+### There are Corollaries

-* "No RAII for you, sir"
+* RAII _per se_ is out, although your classes must still behave sensibly
  - this may have been noted - properties need to have workable defaults (or default behaviour that makes sense)
- - because once you have committed to a property based system for configuring objects, what constructors will you write?
+ - once you have committed to a property based system for configuring objects, what constructors will you write?
 Instead the component is plugged into the framework
 * no automatic destruction of class instances
- - destruction is explicit, and - key point - with the Delphi component framework would be handled for you correctly
+ - destruction is explicit in Delphi's Object Pascal, and - key point - with the Delphi component framework would be handled for you correctly
  - coupled with the streaming system's ability to "automagically" find and instantiate the right classes when streaming in a definition, you spend a lot less time worrying about "ownership" - because [a] it's done for you, and [b] if you wanted to do it yourself, you may well get it wrong or find yourself fighting the existing framework every step of the way
 * no objects on the stack, a la c++
  - this may feel like an intolerable constraint, but it happens to fits in well with the concept of dynamic extensibility ->
    * The code to construct an object can be supplied, even updated on the fly
      - essentially, a "plugin" system that is capable of plugging in classes and their type metadata _on the fly_
-     - BTW the IDE does this every time you rebuild a component package you are working on
+     - BTW the IDE does this _every time you rebuild a component package_ you are working on
 * Exceptions can only throw objects, and also, given the singly rooted hierarchy we can always walk our way to the actual instance type if have imported its interface
-   * bingo! - an extensible object designer system can simply rollback the stack from the offending starting point
+   * conveniently an extensible object designer system can simply rollback the stack from the offending starting point
-   * *And what is more* if the function was a property setter, then the IDE system can simply reject arbitrary failed attempts to set a property _without an injection or prior knowledge of the internals of the components that are interacting_
+   * *what is more* if the function was a property setter invoked by the IDE, then the IDE system can simply reject arbitrary failed attempts to set a property _without additional a priori knowledge of the internals of the components that are interacting_

 ### Example of design-time and run-time exception handling